broadinstitute/cromwell/docs/Configuring.md

 but Cromwell now supports "Carbonite" metadata archival for terminal workflows in Google Cloud Storage (GCS).

 Hybrid metadata storage is configured first by choosing `cromwell.services.metadata.hybridcarbonite.HybridMetadataServiceActor` as the `class` for `MetadataService`.
-The "classic" part of Hybrid Metadata Storage requires no configuration, but the "carbonite" part has its own `carbonite-metadata-service` stanza (sample configuration with default values show below).
+The "classic" (i.e. relational database) aspect of Hybrid Metadata Storage requires no additional configuration, but the "Carbonite" aspect has its own `carbonite-metadata-service` stanza.
+A sample configuration with default values is shown below.

-`enabled = true` for any Carboniting to actually happen, and a `bucket` and `filesystems.gcs.auth` must be specified.
+`enabled = true` is required for any Carboniting to actually happen, and a `bucket` and `filesystems.gcs.auth` must also be specified.
-The `freeze-scan` stanza controls the frequency and backoff with which Cromwell searches for metadata to Carbonite, while the `metadata-deletion` stanza controls the parameters around Cromwell's deletion of successfully archived metadata rows from the "classic" metadata database.
+The `freeze-scan` stanza controls the frequency and backoff with which Cromwell searches for "classic" metadata to Carbonite, while the `metadata-deletion` stanza controls the parameters around Cromwell's deletion of successfully archived metadata rows from the "classic" metadata database.